michalik-maciej/WDP211101/README.md

 This project uses React, React Hooks, React Router and Redux in order to present practical skills in these technologies.
 They allowed it to make the state management more structured.

-Please note that this web app was build mainly for demo purposes on a viewport with `1200 px min-width`.
+Please note that this web app was build mainly for demo purposes on a viewport with 1200 px min-width.
 The tablet and mobile platforms will not provide optimal user experience.

 ### Features: